webpack/webpack.js.org/src/content/configuration/optimization.md

 ----------------------- | -----------------------
 `'natural'`             | Numeric ids in order of usage.
 `'named'`               | Readable ids for better debugging.
 `'deterministic'`       | Short numeric ids which will not be changing between compilation.
 Good for long term caching.
-Enable by default for production mode.
+Enabled by default for production mode.
 `'size'`                | Numeric ids focused on minimal initial download size.
 `'total-size'`          | numeric ids focused on minimal total download size.